Live from the Southern Command in sunny South Florida.

 Mustafa Sahib Hudson Limbaugh.

-Uh and so they named my grandfather Rush.
+And so they named my grandfather Rush.

 But it is not a nickname.

-Is you can't use your real name.
+You can't use your real name.

-Nobody's ever heard of anybody named Rush.
+Nobody's ever heard anybody named Rush.

-Uh so I had they they had a book of approved names at ABC, and I had to go through the book and pick a name.
+So they had a book of approved names at ABC, and I had to go through the book and pick a name.

 As long as it wasn't in the Pittsburgh phone book, I could use it.

-So I found uh Jeff Christie.
+So I found Jeff Christie.

-And I once went to a numerologist just for the fun of it.
+And I once went to a numerologist, just for the fun of it.

-A bunch of us got together Friday, went to a numerologist who did the reading and said, you know what?
+I went to a numerologist who did the reading and said, you know what?

-Never gonna happen.
+Never going to happen.

-And I didn't start using my real name until 1984 on the radio, and that's when everything started happening.
+And I didn't start using my real name until 1984 on the radio.

-She was she was right.
+She was right.

 I still don't believe in numerology, though.